 President and Chief Executive Officer

-Ackerman has garnered a reputation as a highly effective executive, helping media companies like Documentary Channel, British Interactive Broadcasting, Broadway Systems, and Open TV navigate periods of transition and growth.
+Ackerman has more than 20 years of experience as a highly effective executive, helping media companies like Documentary Channel, British Interactive Broadcasting, Broadway Systems, and Open TV navigate periods of transition and growth.
 In 2005 he founded Spinnaker Media to develop innovative entertainment and digital media companies.
 He also previously held roles at British Sky Broadcasting, A&E Television Networks, Hearst Entertainment, International Family Entertainment, and Grey Entertainment & Media.

 Director of Communications

-Jim Forbes is the director of communications for Prison Fellowship, working closely with local, regional, and national media representatives and organizations in promoting the ministry.
+Jim Forbes is the Director of Communications for Prison Fellowship, working closely with local, regional, and national media representatives and organizations in promoting the ministry.
 Prior to his work with Prison Fellowship, Jim served as director of communications for two representatives on the House side of Congress in Washington, D.C.
 During that time, he also worked for the National Republican Congressional Committee (NRCC).
 For almost three decades prior to that, Jim’s career was in the television news industry.
 Jim has been married to his wife, Leisa, for the past 25 years and they reside in Bowie, Maryland.